lobre/stork/README.md

 [Language independent content extraction from web pages](https://github.com/lobre/stork/blob/master/Language_Independent_Content_Extraction.pdf) is a paper that presents a simple, robust, accurate and language-independent solution for extracting the main content of an HTML-formatted Web page.

-This project aims to implement a Golang version of the algorithm presented in the paper.
+This package only provides an Golang implementation of the method given in the paper but **this is not affiliated with the research**.

 It relies on `golang.org/x/net` to traverse HTML documents.